-Its east coast is typically sees a warm temperate climate meaning rain throughout the year, but mostly focused in the summer months of December, January and February (see rainfall totals below for Sydney holiday weather).
+Its east coast is typically sees a warm temperate climate meaning rain throughout the year, but mostly focused in the summer months of December, January and February.
 Winters are typically mild with very occasional cold spells.

-South-east Australia sees a split of temperate climates with a warm temperate climate in the northern half surrounding Adelaide, and a cold temperate climate in the south around Melbourne holiday weather.
+South-east Australia sees a split of temperate climates with a warm temperate climate in the northern half surrounding Adelaide, and a cold temperate climate in the south around Melbourne.

 This means areas surrounding Adelaide tend to see mild and wet winters with warm and occasionally very hot summers with very little rainfall.